 The proposed modification will not likely result in any impacts in addition to those that were assessment as part of the original application.
-However, if caravans are permitted on the site, it could establish a legal pathway to enable long-term stays on the site, which would create adverse social impacts to neighbouring properties.
+However, if caravans are

 Built Environment

 There are no physical works proposed and therefore the built environment will remain unchanged.